chris-moreton/concourse-pipeline-controller/README.md

     directorzone-api

 Update the repositories.yml file to include your project.
+Included projects must be repositories in the GitHub organisation specified when the pipeline controller was [created](<https://github.com/chris-moreton/concourse-pipeline-controller/wiki/Creating-Your-Own-Pipeline-Controller>).

 Create a pull request, and when your PR is merged, your project will now be included in the pipeline and run through the following steps.